blocktivist/ethernaut/README.md

 # Ethernaut Solutions

-This repository contains a collection of smart contracts designed to beat the [Ethernaut](https://ethernaut.openzeppelin.com/) wargame by [OpenZeppelin](https://github.com/OpenZeppelin/ethernaut).
+This repository contains a collection of smart contracts designed to beat the [Ethernaut](https://ethernaut.openzeppelin.com/) CTF game by [OpenZeppelin](https://github.com/OpenZeppelin/ethernaut).

 ## Requirements